 You must repeat the rinse routine 2 to 3 times a day.
 Being a realist, I did this twice a day, in the morning and evening.
 You will then see them grow almost before you eyes, semi-instant gratification.
 Broccoli sprouts take between 4 and 6 days to sprout to a length of 1 to 2 inches.

-Once the sprouts are ready to be harvested, soak the sprouts in a bowl of fresh cold water for a few minutes while separating the sprouts from any clumping.
-It is extemely important to dry the sprouts as much as possible before placing in the refrigerator since sprouts are susceptible to mold.
-You can use the jar to store the sprouts or a separate container so you can start another batch.
+Once the sprouts are ready to be harvested it is extemely important to dry them.
+This is done by laying out a towel and spreading the sprouts out as much as possible.
+Then cover with another towel.
+Once they have dried for a few hours, place in a container with a paper towel at the bottom and store in the refrigerator.
+You can use the growing jar to store the sprouts.
 Enjoy on salads, sandwiches, juices, sautes and anything else you can think of.
 Sprouts are the best bang for your nutritional buck.
 These types of sprouts are usually $1-2 per ounce at the farmers market and $3 for a 4 ounce package at my local Co-op food store.
 Based on the price of seeds, you can save a "sprout-ton" of money.

 Water saving tip -- save the water from rinsing sprouts to water your plants.

 Next up, I will review the Easy Sprouter from The Sprout People.
 This is touted as the easiest way to grow sprouts, I will be the judge of that.